gpbl/react-day-picker/docs/upgrading.md

 ---
-sort: 1
-section: Development
+section: Getting Started
-title: Upgrading from a Previous Version
+title: Upgrading to v9
 description: Learn how to upgrade from previous versions of DayPicker.
 ---